 Here’s a simplified example to illustrate the concept of carbon neutrality:

-- A renewable resource, for example a plant, takes in carbon dioxide (CO2) from the atmosphere as it grows, and stored within the plant itself.
+- A renewable resource, for example a plant, takes in carbon dioxide (CO2) from the atmosphere of present times as it grows, and stored within the plant itself.

 - This plant is processed and used in the manufacture of biobased polymers.

 - When the biopolymer is incinerated, landfilled or composted (waste management), the same amount of carbon dioxide is released back into the atmosphere of the same present time.

 - Since the CO2 (Green House Gas) was taken in and given off in the same time period, there is no additional CO2 added back, hence making this biopolymer, technically carbon neutral.

 The above illustration does not take into account all other forms of carbon emissions during the production, delivery and post usage of that bioplastic.
 For that we can have to look at Life Cycle Analysis (LCA) of each product.
 Notwithstanding any life cycle analysis, it is generally accepted that the end biobased bioplastic product has reduced carbon emissions.
 Traditional plastics, on the other hand, are made from crude oil or fossil fuels, releases carbon dioxide sequestered from millennia past into our atmosphere during waste management, hence adding on and burdening our already immensely high CO2 levels today, thus accelerating global warming.

 In addition, no toxic gases will be released during burning (incineration) and the ash that is produced is non-toxic.
 It will not cause land and water pollution when they are eventually dumped in a landfill.